MasrourTawfik/chat-gi-iads/docs/source/file1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 TBT applies rules to transform word tags based on their context.
 Unlike rule-based tagging, TBT dynamically updates tags by applying rules in sequence, such as changing a verb to a noun if preceded by a determiner.
 In TBT, a set of rules is defined to transform the tags of words in a text based on the context in which they appear.

-For example, a rule might change the tag of a verb to a noun if it appears after a determiner such as “the” .The rules are applied to the text in a specific order, and the tags are updated after each transformation.
+For example, a rule might change the tag of a verb to a noun if it appears after a determiner such as “the” .
+The rules are applied to the text in a specific order, and the tags are updated after each transformation.
 Here is an example of how a TBT system might work:
 Defining a set of rules for transforming the tags of words in the text.